 Are all Traffic Violations handled the same way, in Ohio?

-While the fines and penalties differ for Ohio traffic violations and these are indicated on the ticket, the process for handling a citation is executed in the same manner, regardless of the type or severity of the citation.
+While the fines and penalties differ for Ohio traffic violations and infractions and these are indicated on the ticket, the process for handling a citation is executed in the same manner, regardless of the type or severity of the citation.
 So while the penalties associated with not wearing a seatbelt will most likely be less than the penalties for a DWI (Driving While Intoxicated), the process for responding to both citations, and the subsequent processes, will be the same.

 Can Ohio Traffic Records be sealed or expunged?